MalinkyZubr/Networking/Notes.md

 The ip address configured on a router interface will appear as a local route, /32.
 The IP address you assign the router is relative to the LAN, and thus is local.
 That is how clients will access the router?
 ### Managing routes with cisco systems
-1. "show ip route" shows the ip routing table.
+1. `show ip route` shows the ip routing table.
 L stands for local network, and C stands for connected network.
 2. if an address like 192.168.1.2 is a destination for a packet, and 192.168.1.0/24, the source router knows where to route because the network portions are the same
 3. connected route: network the interface is connected to
 4. local route: the actual IP address on the interface